cs-western/Syllabus/README.md

 ## Grades

-Makeup work is not possible1
+Makeup work is not possible.

 Grades will be assigned as follows.